Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/statements/Sne.md

 ![Alt text](Resources/image-4.png)

 ## Given more time
+- I would have liked to test each individual component - perform more unit tests rather than rely on chance for some components when it came to top level testing.
 - Given more time, I would try and make more wrappers around lower level components - such that the final top level file has a fewer number of parts.
 For instance, I would wrap each pipeline stage, for example into its own component.
 This would make each component more modular and the top level a lot less complicated.
 - I would have liked to make use of GitHub actions to automate testing.
 Given more time, I would have liked to learn how to use this feature of GitHub.
 If I had been familiar with this, time would have been saved in testing, since team members would have been able to immediately see if their component would work or not.
 - I would have also liked to reasearch additional ways to improve performance.
 With more time, I would have looked at branch prediction in particular to design a more efficient RISC-V CPU.